burstein-lab/famus/README.md

 - --chunksize: positive integer - the number of sequences to process (load to GPU) in each batch during classification - decrease if running out of GPU RAM.
 - --batch-size: positive integer - the batch size to use for training.
 - --num-epochs: positive integer - the number of epochs to train for.
+- --load-sdf-from-pickle: whether to load training data from pickle files instead of json files.
+Makes classification preprocessing slightly faster.
+Only usable after running `famus-convert-sdf` for conda users or `python -m famus.cli.convert_sdf` for source code users.
+Recommended if using models repeatedly.
 Training-specific parameters:
 - --create-sublucsters/--no-create-subclusters: whether to create a comprehensive or light model.
 Comprehensive models cluster protein families into sub-families, which increases accuracy but also training and classification time.
 - --processes-per-mmseqs-job: positive integer - the number of processes to use for each mmseqs job during preprocessing.
 Higher values will work faster for fewer but bigger protein families, lower values will work faster for many small protein families.